KColagiovanni/WebDev/Rails/recipe-book/README.md

 https://www.youtube.com/watch?v=fmyvWz5TUWg&t=3410s

 Getting Started:
-* Once the new project is created, in a terminal, from the directory where the program is saved, in this case, it's C:\Users\kcola\Documents\Programming-Fun\Rails\recipe-book, type "rails s".
+* Once the new project is created, in a terminal, from the directory where the program is saved, then type "rails s".
   Press ctrl + x to stop the program.

 * Stop the the program and type "rails routes" in the terminal from the same directory as the one